pyOpenSci/handbook/_sources/organization/index.md.txt

 # pyOpenSci Organization Processes & Structure

-This section outlines the essential processes and structures that guide how pyOpenSci operates.
+This section outlines the essential processes and structures that guide the operation of pyOpenSci.
 You’ll find information on our workflow, the platforms we use for collaboration, our approach to branding, and tools like Canva for maintaining a consistent visual identity.
 This guide provides a comprehensive overview to help team members and community contributors understand and engage with pyOpenSci’s organizational practices.

 :::{toctree}
 :caption: External Communication